 Illumination and Guidance

 When captains and their crews were out at sea, surrounded by vast darkness, they would see a glimmer of light in the distance to guide them safely home.
-We sometimes feel like these voyagers did — alone at sea and scared of the unknown.
+Much like our guardian angel, lighthouse enters guides your life during a time of need, We sometimes feel like these voyagers did — alone at sea and scared of the unknown.
 However, in the midst of the darkness, a glimmer of light will emerge.
 It’s our choice to follow it.

 Resilience and Strength